 This is the battery you need for this Honda HR-V physical key with rectangle buttons:

-- One pack of (2) CR1620 lithium coin cell batteries for small electronic devices
+- Pack of (2) CR1620 lithium coin cell replacement batteries for small electronic devices

 - Powers devices such as watches, calculators, sporting goods, games, medical devices, and more